 Pro Tips

 Before heading to Pico da Barrosa, when on the highway, look if you can see the top of the mountain.
-If not, it is not worth it to head all the way up as the view will be all white, you will be in the clouds and see nothing.
+If not, it is not worth it to head all the way up, as the view will be all white.
+You will be in the clouds and see nothing.
+If you have time, we recommend walking up to the highest point of the mountain to have different views of the island.

-What To Do Around Pico da Barrosa
+What to Do Around Pico da Barrosa

 Discover Lagoa do Fogo